WPF-Pilot/wpf-pilot.github.io/docs/api/element.md

 ----
 `TOutput Invoke<TInput, TOutput>(Expression<Func<TInput, TOutput>> code)`

-Invokes the given `code` expression on the underlying WPF element and returns the result if it is serializable, or `null` if it is not.
+Invokes the given `code` expression on the underlying WPF element and returns the result if it is serializable, or an exception if it is not.

 `TInput` specifies the type of the underlying WPF element.